Leveraging intermediate resonances to probe CP violation at colliders: Conclusion

 \acknowledgments We would like to thank Rodolfo Capdevilla his contributions in the initial development of this work and in establishing this collaboration.
-We also thank Jonathan Kriewald useful discussion, and for his assistance and insight with FeynRules.
+We also thank Jonathan Kriewald useful discussion, and for his assistance with FeynRules.
 We would like to thank Daniel Hayden for useful comments pertaining to $\tau$-jet tagging.
 IB would like to thank David Curtin, Yuval Grossman, Roni Harnik for useful discussion.
-This manuscript has been authored in part by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
+This manuscript has been authored in part by Fermi Forward Discovery Group, LLC under Contract No. 89243024CSC000002 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 The work of J.I. was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC-5) program, grant “NeuCol”.
 The work of I.B. was performed in part at the Aspen Center for Physics, which is supported by a grant from the Alfred P. Sloan Foundation (G-2024-22395).
 The work of K.T is supported by DOE Grant KA2401045.